 Once you learn to make the paste from scratch, it will be that much easier to make the foods filled with the condiment.
 In fact, you can make a large batch of the paste to reserve as filing for a variety of dishes at the same time.
 So, why is red bean paste associated with the New Year?
 The color red symbolizes luck in China.
 You'll find that even many Chinese Americans paint the doors on their homes red for precisely the same reason.
 Fortunately, red bean paste isn't just thought to bring good luck to you; it's also good for you!
 Because the paste is made from beans, it is chock full of iron, magnesium, and other vitamins and minerals essential to health.

 - 1/4 cup oil (for frying)

 Place the beans in a small to a medium-sized saucepan.
 Cover them with water and soak them overnight.
 (This helps shorten the cooking time and rids the legumes of gas.)

 Remove them from the blender, and stir in the sugar.

 Heat the oil in a wok or frying pan.
-Fry the beans on medium-low heat for a few minutes until they are dry, pressing them gently with the back of a spatula to form a paste.
+Fry the beans on medium-low heat (about 4 on an electric stove) for a few minutes until they are dry, pressing them gently with the back of a spatula to form a paste.

-- If you store homemade sweet red bean paste in a sealed container in the refrigerator, it should last for approximately one week.
+If you store homemade sweet red bean paste in a sealed container in the refrigerator, it should last for approximately one week.
 Throw out any unused portions after then.